 - 6.1.1 The full details of the Patient Safety Incident reporting arrangements are detailed within SHSC Patient Safety Incident Response Policy.
-The procedure provides a structure for reporting incidents at Sheffield Health & Social Care NHS Foundation Trust, including external notification requirements. - 6.1.2 All staff (including bank, agency, locum and volunteers) has the responsibility to report all incidents and near misses via the SHSC electronic incident management system, Ulysses. - 6.1.3 A record of the incident or near miss should be contemporaneously and objectively reported in the patient's clinical records.
-(This will be required until RIO and Ulysses are compatible) - 6.1.4 All incidents reported as causing moderate, severe, catastrophic harm will be discussed at the SHSC Daily Incident Safety Huddle to determine if further information is required and advise on type of investigation required. - 6.1.5 Incidents requiring consideration as a potential patient safety incident investigation (PSIR or PSII) will be reviewed and discussed at the Daily Incident Safety Huddle to determine the type of investigation required.
+The procedure provides a structure for reporting incidents at Sheffield Health & Social Care NHS Foundation Trust, including external notification requirements. - 6.1.2 All staff (including bank, agency, locum and volunteers) have the responsibility to report all incidents and near misses via the SHSC electronic risk management system, Ulysses. - 6.1.3 A record of the incident or near miss should be contemporaneously and objectively reported in the patient's clinical records. - 6.1.4 All incidents reported as causing moderate, severe, catastrophic harm will be discussed at the SHSC Daily Incident Safety Huddle to determine if further information is required and advise on type of investigation required. - 6.1.5 Incidents requiring consideration for a patient safety incident response (PSILR or PSII) will be reviewed and discussed at the Daily Incident Safety Huddle to determine the type of investigation required.
 Incidents which meet the criteria for a PSII will be reported onto the Strategic Executive Information System (StEIS) or its successor system by a member of the risk team once a 48hr report has been received.